 Been the most consistent with Gym and Meditation!
 Yes!
-I Skipped for 4 days so far due to some cultural events.
+I Skipped 4 days so far due to some cultural events.

-When it comes to reading a book at night, I haven’t been consistent.
+when it comes to reading a book at night, I haven’t been consistent.

-Here are my learnings from both experiment:
+Here are my learnings from both experiments: